-My main duties and responsibilities are to provide care and support to the individuals I support in line with their individualised care plan.
+My main duties and responsibilities are to provide care and support to the individuals I support in line with their individualised, person-centred care plan.

 This includes helping them to manage their finances, administering medication, assisting with personal care, meal planning and preparation and supporting them to access activities that they want to participate in and maintain relationships with the people that are important to them.

-My work encompasses best practice and person-centred values such as choice, privacy, respect, dignity and independence.
+My work encompasses best practices and person-centred values such as choice, privacy, respect, dignity and independence.

 In addition, I must be a strong communicator as I need to be able to converse clearly with individuals that have diverse communication needs as well as my colleagues and outside agencies.
 I also need to be aware of confidentiality and not share the private data of the individuals I support without their consent (unless there are exceptional circumstances).